Your interactive guide to understanding Trademarks, Patents, Copyrights, Industrial Designs, and Geographical Indications in Malaysia.

 A trademark is a unique identifier such as a brand name, logo, or even a specific sound or shape used to distinguish your goods and services from those of your competitors in the marketplace.

-Securing a registration provides a statutory monopoly, granting you the exclusive legal right to utilize the mark for your specified business categories.
+Securing a registration provides a statutory monopoly, granting you the exclusive legal right to utilize the mark with MyIPO for your specified business categories.
 It significantly simplifies legal enforcement against unauthorized third parties and establishes the trademark as a corporate asset that can be licensed, sold or used as security.

 A standard application with no office actions typically takes approximately 12 to 14 months from the filing date to the issuance of the certificate.